Easy sewing crafts ideas for kids that don’t need a children’s sewing machine

 There are two ways that the children can sew when they are going around the edges.
 They can just keeping putting their needle in the material from the bottom which makes a border for the piece, OR they can just do down and up.

-This is an activity that you can do with one child as a great way to spend quality time together.
-Talk as she sews and then be there to help her unravel.
-I used to do it as well when i taught kindergarten and preschool.
-I always only did it with a small group.
+I always only did sewing with a small group.
 It is difficult to do it with too many children if they make many mistakes.
-Even if they don’t make mistakes, they will still need you to help them so don’t gather to many children for this sewing activity at one time.
+Even if they don’t make mistakes, they will still need you to help them so don’t gather to many children for this sewing activity at one time.(Of course, one or two children is idea)

 Other easy sewing projects for kids